andrew-persaud/react-seasons-app/README.md

 User is prompted to allow location information by the browser.

-If they allow, a message will show: Message will indicate it's cold if it's currently not summer,
+If they allow, a message will show: Message will indicate it's

-or message will indicate it's hot if it's currently not winter.
+cold if it's currently not summer,or message will indicate it's

+hot if it's currently not winter.

 If the user denies, an error screen is shown, indicating that the user denied geolocation.